GQCG/GQCP/README.md

 2. perform an out-of-source build:

         mkdir build && cd build
         cmake ..
+(CMake options)
         make && make test && sudo make install

 ### CMake options

-For this library, there are several extra options you can pass to the `cmake ..` command:
+In general, please set and pass the following options to the `cmake ..` command:

+* `-DCMAKE_INCLUDE_PATH=include_path`, with `include_path` the path to those includes that are not in default locations such as `/usr/local`.
+   For instance, the include path to the header files of libInt2, libCint, Eigen and the Intel MKL should be added to this variable.

+* `-DCMAKE_LIBRARY_PATH=library_path`, with `library_path` the path to those libraries that are not in default locations such as `/usr/local`.
+   For instance, the libInt2, libCint and Intel MKL libraries should be on this search path.

-* `-DINSTALLATION_PREFIX=prefix`, with `prefix` (defaulted to `/usr/local`) the installation prefix you want the library to be installed it.
+* `-DCMAKE_INSTALL_PREFIX=prefix`, with `prefix` (defaulted to `/usr/local`) the installation prefix you want the library to be installed it.
 This option controls where the library is installed:
     * the header files will be installed in `prefix/gqcp/include`
     * the compiled library will be installed in `prefix/gqcp/lib`
     * drivers (optional) and benchmarks (optional) will be installed in `prefix/gqcp/bin`
     * CMake target files will be installed in `prefix/gqcp/cmake`

+For this library, there are several extra options you can pass to the `cmake ..` command:

+* `-DEIGEN_USE_MKL_ALL=TRUE` makes sure that Eigen uses Intel MKL.

 * `-DBUILD_DOCS=ON` specifies that documentation should be built using Doxygen, in which case Graphviz is required for UML generation.
 A custom `docs` target will then be configured by CMake, so that